Sáhkku: Sáhkku today

 Sáhkku was considered a sinful game by Christian missionaries and Laestadian evangelists.
 As a result of this religious pressure - in addition to official Norwegianization policy's pressure to abandon all aspects of Sámi culture and identity, and the destruction of Coast Sámi material culture during World War II - sáhkku began to fall out of use in Sámi communities after the 1950s.
 In some localities the game was still played regularly during the 1960s (often in secrecy to avoid negative reactions from those with religious objections to it) but it eventually fell out of widespread usage.

 Sámi cultural revitalization began to pick up speed during the 1970s and 1980s, and in this period some copies of old sáhkku game sets were made.
 During the 1980s and 1990s the game began to be sporadically played again in Máze, Inner Finnmark, and Lágesvuotna, coastal eastern Finnmark.

 In the period around the change of the millennium, researchers began to take an interest in sáhkku and its history, leading to several articles published about the subject in English and French.
 Since then, several small internet-based actors have begun to offer sáhkku sets for sale, but the game is still not widely available on the market.

-During 2018, there have been several sáhkku playing events in Sápmi and southern Norway, among others an open cup held by Sámi organizations in Oslo.
-The cup was played in accordance with the Lágesvuotna rules.
+Since 2018, there have been several sáhkku playing events in Sápmi and elsewhere, among others annual open cups held by Sámi organizations in Oslo and in Unjárga.
+The cups are played in accordance with the Lágesvuotna rules.